Nikolay Dyatlenko

-Life
+Early life and military service

-Dyatlenko was born in 1914 in the village of Kulichka in the Lebedin region, in present-day Sumy Oblast, Ukraine.
-He studied philology at the University of Kyiv before World War II, and after the war he became an author.
+Dyatlenko was born in 1914 to a peasant family in the village of Kulichka in present-day Sumy Raion, Sumy Oblast, Ukraine.
+He graduated from the Dnipropetrovsk Railway Transport Tekhnikum in 1935, then studied philology at the University of Kyiv.
+After Germany invaded the Soviet Union, Dyatlenko joined the Red Army as an ordinary soldier in June 1941.
+On account of his knowledge of German, Dyatlenko was assigned to the 7th Department of the Political Directorate of the Southwestern Front, engaged in agitation attempting to persuade German soldiers to surrender and cooperate with Soviet forces.
+He served as a writer and translator for a newspaper produced by the front political directorate targeting German soldiers.
+In August he became a senior instructor of the 7th Department for work among enemy troops and population with the rank of captain.
+Dyatlenko held this position for the rest of the war, and continued serving with the department when the Southwestern Front was renamed the Stalingrad Front in mid-1942.

 Stalingrad truce

 First attempt

 A fluent German speaker, Captain Dyatlenko was transferred to the 7th Department of the Stalingrad Front in the autumn of 1942 to help with the interrogations of German prisoners of war.
-The historian Antony Beevor claims that he was a member of the NKVD, but there is no mention of this in Dyatlenko's account of the ultimatum delivery, and the index in Erickson's Road to Berlin lists him as a Red Army officer.
+Antony Beevor claims that he was a member of the NKVD, but this is not supported by his military records.
+There is no mention of this in Dyatlenko's account of the ultimatum delivery, and the index in John Erickson's Road to Berlin lists him as a Red Army officer.

 Together with Major Aleksandr Mikhailovich Smyslov from Red Army Intelligence, Dyatlenko was chosen by NKVD and Red Army officers to deliver notice of truce to the beleaguered German forces in the Kessel at the Battle of Stalingrad.
 Smyslov was to be the truce envoy and carried the truce papers in an oilskin packet, whilst Dyatlenko was his interpreter.